justin-calleja/Gut-wiki/Command-Line.md

   -gconfig          A config file that contains configuration information.
 Default is res://.gutconfig.json -ginner_class     Only run inner classes that contain this string -gopacity         Set opacity of test runner window.
 Use range 0 - 100.
 0 = transparent, 100 = opaque.
+  -gpo              Print option values from all sources and the value used, then quit.
 ---------------------------------------------------------
 ```